OBorovec-school/CTU-OSW-publicTransportation/sample_data/README.md

 ## Content

-* ptChangesBrno.rdf	 - Changes to public transrtation in Brno
+* ptChangesBrno.rdf	 - Changes to public transportation in Brno
-* ptChangesPilsen.rdf	 - Changes to public transrtation in Pilse
+* ptChangesPilsen.rdf	 - Changes to public transportation in Pilse
-* ptChangesPrague.rdf	 - Changes to public transrtation in Prague
+* ptChangesPrague.rdf	 - Changes to public transportation in Prague
-* ptIrregPrague.rdf	 - Irregularities of public transrtation in Prague
+* ptIrregPrague.rdf	 - Irregularities of public transportation in Prague
-* tiBrno.rdf	 - Traffic info irelated to Brno
+* tiBrno.rdf	 - Traffic info related to Brno
-* tiPrague.rdf	 - Traffic info irelated to Prague
+* tiPrague.rdf	 - Traffic info related to Prague